cipriancozma/Web-Accesibility/Readme.md

 > Level A sets a minimum level of accessiblity and does not achieve broad accessibility for many situations.
 For this reason, University of California recommends AA conformance for all web based information

 > WebAIM provides a handy [checklist](https://webaim.org/standards/wcag/checklist "WebAIM Checklist") with their recommendations.

+### Screen Readers

+---

+How they work?

+> Screen Readers convert digital text into synthesized speech.
+They empower users to hear content and navigate with the keyboard.

+Related to the alternative text, if a screen reader encounters an image and if it can't find the alt text, it will read the file's name.

+### Accessible HTML

+---